-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.

 Note: If you have more than one assigned location, you are prompted to select the location for which you want to access CIRRASPEC data.
 The CIRRASPEC home page appears.

 Point to the arrow on the BMS tab, and then click Bulk Modifications.